Philadelphia, A Running Commentary

 New England was in the position of having started hostilities, and about to be subdued by overwhelming force.
 The Canadians were not going to come to their aid, because they were French, and Catholic, and enough said.
 What the New Englanders wanted was WASP allies, stretching for two thousand miles to the South.
 By far the largest colony was Virginia, which included what is now Kentucky and West Virginia; it even had some legal claims for vastly larger territory.
 The rest of the English colonies had plenty of assorted grievances against George III, and almost all of them could see that America was rapidly outgrowing the dependency on the British homeland, without any sign that Parliament was ever going to surrender home rule to them.
 Perhaps it was unfortunate that New Englanders were so impulsive, but it looked as though a confrontation with the Crown was inevitably coming, and without support, New England was likely to be subdued like Carthage.

-Although the origins of the American Revolution are subtle and complex, even historically controversial, there is less excuse for being muddled about what happened on July 2, 1776, proclaimed in public two days later.
-The Thirteen Colonies stated they had now changed their goals in the controversy with the British monarchy.
-For a year before that, the Continental Congress had been corresponding and meeting in Carpenters Hall with the goal of achieving representation in the British parliament -- "No taxation without representation".
-But the appearance of seven hundred British warships in American waters showed that not only was Parliamentary representation out of the question, but King George III was going to play rough about any colonial challenge.
-The restructured goal was no longer just representation, it was independence.
-If we were going to resist a military occupation at the risk of being hanged as traitors, we might as well do it for something more substantial than representation.
-The meeting had a number of Scotch-Irish Princeton graduates, whose basic loyalty to England was small.
-Pacifist Pennsylvania, chief among the wavering hold-outs, was mostly won over by its own Benjamin Franklin, who was confident the French could be enlisted to help us.
-He was promptly dispatched back to Paris to make it happen; Washington was dispatched to hold off that British fleet in the meantime.
-Jefferson was designated to write a proclamation of righteousness, which even after editing is still pretty unreadable beyond the first couple of sentences.
+Although the deeper strategic origins of the American Revolution are subtle, complex, and controversial, there is far less muddle about what happened on July 2, 1776, publicly proclaimed two days later.
+Adopting a resolution written by Richard Henry Lee of Virginia, the Thirteen Colonies stated they had now clarified their goals in the controversy with the British monarchy.
+For a year before that, the Continental Congress had been corresponding with each other and meeting in Carpenters Hall with the goal of achieving representation in the British parliament -- "No taxation without representation".
+The model for most of them was based on the Whig agitation for Ireland -- for a local parliament within a larger commonwealth.
+But the passing of the British Navy in Halifax, Nova Scotia, and then the actual appearance of seven hundred British warships in American waters showed that not only was Parliamentary representation out of the question, but King George III was going to play rough with upstarts.
+The new goal was no longer just representation, it was independence.
+If we were going to resist a military occupation at the risk of being hanged as traitors, we might as well do it for something substantial.
+The meeting had a number of Scotch-Irish Princeton graduates, whose basic loyalty to England had long been divided.
+Pacifist Pennsylvania, chief among the wavering hold-outs, was mostly won over by its own Benjamin Franklin, who was optimistic the French would help us.
+Even so, both Robert Morris and John Dickinson refused to sign the Declaration; Franklin persuaded both to abstain by absence, which created a majority of the Pennsylvania delegation in favor.
+That's a pretty slim majority for a crucial decision.
+Franklin was soon dispatched back to Paris to make an alliance; Washington was dispatched to hold off that British army in the meantime.
+Jefferson was designated to write a proclamation, which even after editing is still pretty unreadable beyond the first couple of sentences.
 Meeting adjourned.
 This brief account may not qualify as a serious examination of the causes of the American Revolution, but it comes close to the way it seemed to the colonist in the street.

-The rebels then spent eight years convincing the British they were serious, and have been independent ever since.
-But, just a minute,here.
+The rebels then spent eight years convincing the British they were serious and have been independent ever since.
+But, just a minute, here.
 Reflect on the fact that fighting had been going on for a year in Massachusetts, and that Lord Howe's fleet had set sail a month before the Declaration, actually landing on Staten Island at just about the same time as the Fourth of July.
 Add the fact that only John Hancock actually signed the document on July 4th, and some of the signers even waited until September.
-You can sort of see why John Adams never got over the idea that Thomas Jefferson had a big nerve implying the whole thing was his idea.
-What's more, there's a viewpoint that New England subsequently had to endure a President from Virginia for thirty-two of the first thirty-six years of the new nation because loud talk from New England made the rest of the country nervous.
-Philadelphia may have been the cradle of Independence, but that was not because it was a colony hot for war, dragging the others along with it.
+You can sort of see why John Adams never got over the idea that Thomas Jefferson had a big nerve implying the whole Revolution was his idea.
+What's more, there's a viewpoint that New England subsequently had to endure a President from Virginia for thirty-two of the first thirty-six years of the new nation because loud talk from New England still made the rest of the country nervous.
+Philadelphia may have been the cradle of Independence, but that was not because it was a colony hot for war, dragging others along with it.
 Rather, it was the largest city in the colonies, centrally located.
 It had a strong pacifist tradition, and it had the most to lose from a pillaging enemy war machine.
-When Independence was finally stated as the goal, many of its leading citizens moved to Canada.
+When Independence was finally declared the goal, many of Philadelphia's leading citizens moved to Canada.

-New England was in the position of having started hostilities, and was about to be subdued by overwhelming force.
+New England had started hostilities and was about to be subdued by overwhelming force.
 The Canadians were not going to come to their aid, because they were French, and Catholic, and enough said.
-What New England and the Scotch-Irish needed was WASP allies, stretching for two thousand miles to the South.
+What New England and the Scotch-Irish needed were WASP allies, stretching for two thousand miles to the South.
 By far the largest colony was Virginia, which included what is now Kentucky and West Virginia; it even had some legal claims for vastly larger territory.
-The rest of the English colonies had plenty of assorted grievances against George III, and almost all of them could see that America was rapidly outgrowing the dependency on the British homeland, without any sign that Parliament was ever going to surrender home rule to them.
-Perhaps it was unfortunate that New Englanders were so impulsive, but it looked as though a confrontation with the Crown was inevitably coming.
-Without support, New England was likely to be subdued like Carthage.
+Virginia was incensed about its powerlessness against British mercantilism, especially the tobacco trade.
+The rest of the English colonies had plenty of assorted grievances against George III, and almost all of them could see that America was rapidly outgrowing dependency on the British homeland, without a sign that Parliament was ever going to surrender home rule to them.
+It was perhaps unfortunate New Englanders were so impulsive, but it looked as though a military confrontation with the Crown was inevitably coming.
+Without support, New England was likely to be torched, as Rome once subdued Carthage.

 The six nations of Iroquois dominated Northeastern America by the same means the Incas dominated Peru -- commanding the headwaters of several rivers, the Hudson, the Delaware, and the Susquehanna, as well as the long finger lakes of New York, leading like rivers toward Lakes Ontario and Erie.
 They were thus able to strike quickly by canoe over a large territory.
 Iroquois were quite loyal to the British because of the efforts of Sir William Johnson, who settled among them and helped them advance to quite a sophisticated civilization.
 It even seems likely that another fifty years of peace would have brought them to an approximately western level of culture.
 Aside from Johnson, who was treated as almost a God, their leader was a Dartmouth graduate named Brant.